Nakakiyo092/edr-data-reader/README.md

 # EDR Data Reader
-Python scripts to retreive [Event Data Recorder (EDR)](https://en.wikipedia.org/wiki/Event_data_recorder) data via CAN bus according to the Chinese standard [GB39732-2020](https://std.samr.gov.cn/gb/search/gbDetailed?id=B7A9FA1FFC316818E05397BE0A0AB4AC).
+A Python script to retreive [Event Data Recorder (EDR)](https://en.wikipedia.org/wiki/Event_data_recorder) data via CAN bus according to the Chinese standard [GB39732-2020](https://std.samr.gov.cn/gb/search/gbDetailed?id=B7A9FA1FFC316818E05397BE0A0AB4AC).

 According to the standard, EDR is defined as: